markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 3 - Trench Warfare

+>> Following World War I, "trench warfare" became a byword for stalemate, attrition, sieges, and futility in conflict.

+>> From the "Trench Warfare entry in Wikipedia"

 Two members of my team were supposed to be putting our software on a client's machine.
 They'd written a script to run on a clean machine that would put our software where it needed to be.
 They'd tried the script on a practice machine.
 It had run without any problems.
 They kept trying to run the script on the client's machine.
 It kept failing.

 They ran some diagnostic tests.
 The machines that they were putting the software on were supposed to be "clean".
 They weren't supposed to have any other software installed on them.
 They were supposed to just have the base operating system.
 But running the tools we had, to check for problems, it turned out that they already had other software installed which was clashing with the stuff that we were trying add.
 When guys from my team pointed this out to the people who were supplying the servers, they began to act very strangely.